Greece Moments Greece Moments

 Anatoli Luxury Studios & Suites

-We stayed in this small, highly recommended hotel above the windmills (2 minutes walk), directly opposite the Kastro.
+We stayed at this small, highly recommended hotel above the windmills (2 minutes’ walk), directly opposite the Kastro.
 Since we had the upper apartments, we enjoyed a fantastic view of Chora from the balcony.
-Our rooms were clean and comfortable, some with kitchenettes and the beds very comfortable, the nights wonderfully quiet.
+Our rooms were clean and comfortable, some with kitchenettes, the beds very comfortable and the nights wonderfully quiet.

 Hotels Astypalea Anatoli Luxury Studios & Suites